 The crucial points of translation lie in accuracy as well as natural wording.
 JOHO offers translation services in all fields.
-Native speakers of the target language handle these translations for a natural sounding translation.
+We employ native speakers of the target language with medical, legal backgrounds etc for accurate and natural sounding translations.

 *JOHO offers translation services at reasonable prices and our estimates are free of charge.

 For translations into Japanese, the optimal translator is selected for each job based on their field of expertise from our database of translators in Japan.
 After the translation is complete, another translator checks the work to ensure quality.
 For translations into other languages, native and Japanese translators work together in translating and checking.
 This ensures a natural and speedy translation which cannot be obtained by only Japanese translators along with reliability which is not possible with only native translators.